MINISIPSERVER

 miniSipPhone ready

-Now, Holly's extension has connected to miniSIPServer.
-We can follow the same step to configure G.T' extension.
-If you have other kinds of SIP clients/phones, they should also be configured same information.
+Now, Holly's phone is connected to miniSIPServer.
+We can follow the same steps to configure G.T' phone.
+If you have other kinds of SIP clients/phones, they should also be configured in the same way.

-Both Holly and G.T' extensions have been connected to miniSIPServer.
+Both Holly and G.T' phones are connected to miniSIPServer.
 We can click menu 'Data / Local user' again to check their status.
 Their icons should be blue.

 local users ready

 After we finish this step, the basic VOIP network is established.
-Holly and G.T can call each other.
-Holly can dial '101' to call G.T, and G.T can also dial '100' to call Holly.
+Holly and G.T can call each other now.

 4.3 Step 3: connect miniSIPServer to VoIP provider

-After establish internal VOIP network, it is time to establish connection with outside customers now.
+After establish internal VOIP network, it is time to establish connection with outside customers.

-After we request a SIP account and number from CallCentric, for example, the number is '17770001234', we will use use this account to configure miniSIPServer to connect BroadVoice.
+After we request a SIP account and number from CallCentric, for example, the number is '17770001234', we will use use this account to configure miniSIPServer to connect CallCentric.

 configure cloud-mss to work with call centric